 SAME SEX – CIVIL UNIONS in Italy

 A new law about Civil Unions has been active in Italy since May 2016.
 Same sex couples can now apply for a Civil Union Ceremony in Italy.
 Civil Unions are similar to Marriages but have a few differences in the procedure.
 Town halls might require different procedures to apply.
 At present, British nationals should bring the exact same documentation as for an opposite sex wedding, but they must meet the town hall officer in person, AT LEAST 30 days before the wedding.
 This 30 day rule might not be compulsory but it depends on each Registrar, so please contact us to be sure of the paperwork and timing requested by the specific town hall for your wedding.
 We have a list of selected Town Halls that accept the exact same timing as opposite-sex couples, which will make the whole procedure much easier for couples residing abroad.

 Wedding Timing in Italy

-Please consider to be in the city where you will get married to swear a declaration in front of the authorities with a simultaneous translator at least 2-3 working days before the wedding, despite some town halls are quite flexible, most of them will not accept this meeting to be held any later than that.
-So be cautious when planning your trip.
+Please consider that you need to be in the city where you will get married to swear a declaration in front of the authorities with a simultaneous translator at least 2-3 working days before the wedding.
+Despite some town halls being quite flexible, most will not accept this meeting to be held any later than that.
+So take note of this when planning your trip.

-Once the ceremony has been performed you will be issued with a Marriage Certificate in multi-language.
-The marriage will not be actually registered in the UK but you will be able to apply for a name change once you are back in the UK by showing one of the marriage certificates you will be given in Italy.
+Once the ceremony has been performed, you will be issued with a Marriage Certificate in multi-language.
+The marriage will not actually be registered in the UK but you will be able to apply for a name change once you are back in the UK by showing one of the marriage certificates you will be given in Italy.

-There is no legal obligation for a foreign marriage to be recorded in the UK.
-The parties may decide to do so if they consider that it would serve some useful purpose (e.g. easier to obtain a copy of the foreign marriage certificate).
+There is no legal obligation for a foreign marriage to be recorded in the UK and in fact it is not actually registered.
 The validity in English law of a marriage contracted in a foreign country is in no way affected by its having been, or not having been, thus recorded.